Save China's Tigers: Origin

 The word "rewilding" was coined by conservationist and activist Dave Foreman, first occurring in print in 1990.
 The concept was further defined and expanded by conservation biologists Michael Soulé and Reed Noss in a paper published in 1998.
 According to Soulé and Noss, rewilding is a conservation method based on "cores, corridors, and carnivores."

-The rewilding process
+The process

-In order to be successfully reintroduced into a wild environment, tigers must know how to hunt prey and have to be able to defend themselves.
-Once in captivity, an animal will gradually lose its ability to survive in the wild, and will likely die if released.
-Thus Save China's Tigers started a rehabilitation programme to help captive tigers regain their survival skills.
 Rehabilitation steps taken by the project include feeding the tigers with carcasses of small game.
 Once the tigers are eating the new food items, live animals similar to those taken dead will be occasionally introduced into large hunting camps.
 The SPCA claimed that this process was cruel to the prey, but the South African courts refused to issue an interdict.

 The Laohu Valley Reserve

 The Laohu Valley Reserve (LVR) is a roughly 350 square kilometer private reserve near Philippolis in the Free State.
 It has been created with the aims of rewilding captive-born South China tigers and for South African biodiversity conservation in general.
 LVR was created in 2002 out of 17 defunct sheep farms, and efforts to return the overgrazed land to natural status are ongoing.
 The South China tigers at LVR for rewilding are kept confined to a tiger-proof camp complex of roughly 1.8 square kilometers, with other areas of the reserve being used to protect native South African species.
 The word "laohu" is a Chinese term for tiger.